UMass-LIDS/Tragen/README.md

 #### 3.1 Generate traffic models

-Users can generate footprint descriptor traffic models and object size distribution from their own original traces.
-The original trace should be in file with each request on a new line.
-Each request is comma seperated list of timestamp, object_id, object_size.
+To generate a footprint descriptor traffic model and object size distribution from your own original traces,  the original trace should be in file with each request on a new line.
+Each request is comma seperated list of timestamp, object_id, and object_size.
 For example,

 ```
 1532702631,0,26624